When is the best time to visit South Africa?

 Best for: wildlife viewing in the northern parks

-While July is technically the middle of the low season, there's no better time for wildlife viewing in the northern parks like Kruger.
+While July is technically the middle of the low season, there is no better time for wildlife viewing in the northern parks like Kruger.
 Smack dab in the middle of the dry winter, the landscape will be dull and sparse but visibility will be at an all-time high, making your chances of spotting the Big Five pretty high.
-Cooler weather, low humidity and fewer mosquitos will make days in your overland vehicle much more comfortable than in the sweltering heat of the summer.
+Cooler weather, low humidity, and fewer mosquitos will make days in your overland vehicle much more comfortable than in the sweltering heat of the summer.

 Best for: getting up close and personal with marine life

 Is seeing a breaching whale on your bucket list?
 Look no further than the town of Hermanus, the whale-watching capital of South Africa.
-Every year between July and September, hundreds of southern right whales migrate from Antarctica to mate in the warmer waters of South Africa.
-In Hermanus, the waters remain deep until fairly close to the shore which means whales that swim into the bay can be seen right from the beach, or even from your accommodation.
-The town also has lots of opportunities for boat tours as well as a 12 km (7.5 mi) coastal path with dozens of lookouts to spot whales, dolphins and sea lions.
+Every year between July and September, hundreds of southern right whales migrate from Antarctica for mating and calving in the warmer waters of South Africa.
+In Hermanus, the waters remain deep until fairly close to the shore which means that the whales that swim into the bay can be seen right from the beach, or even from your accommodation.
+The town also has lots of opportunities for boat tours as well as a 7.5 mi (12 km) coastal path with dozens of lookouts to spot whales, dolphins, and sea lions.
 Listen carefully and you might even hear a mating call!

 Best for: road-tripping The Garden Route and doing a little bit of everything

-If you're looking to enjoy a little bit of everything that South Africa has to offer, September is the best month to visit.
-Coming out of the dry season, you'll still have great conditions for a safari, the whale festival is on in Hermanus and beach season is right around the corner in Durban with average daily temperatures of 23°C (74°F).
-Consider a trip along the Garden Route, a gorgeous coastal trail that stretches 300 km (190 mi) between the Western Cape and Mossel Bay for wildlife, wine-tasting, white-sand beaches and mountain passes.
-It's like the holiday combo platter of your dreams!
+If you're looking to do a little bit of everything that South Africa has to offer, September is the best month to visit.
+Coming out of the dry season, you'll still have great conditions for a safari, the whale festival is on in Hermanus, and beach season is right around the corner in Durban with average daily temperatures of 74°F (23°C).
+Consider a trip along the Garden Route, a gorgeous coastal trail that stretches 190 mi (300 km) between the Western Cape and Mossel Bay that encompasses wildlife, wine-tasting, white-sand beaches, and mountain passes.
+It's like the vacation combo platter of your dreams!

 Best for: flowers, fruit and festival fun

-October is spring in South Africa which brings showstopping blankets of wildflowers across the country.
-Whether you're a nature photographer or someone who appreciates stopping to smell the flowers, these impressive blooms will be a treat for sore noses.
-The Namaqualand Flower Route is an 800 km (500 mi) stretch of arid desert that sees an incredible super-bloom of millions of flowers every year from August until early October.
-For something a little more edible, stop by one of the various fruit-picking farms for fresh cherries, strawberries and naval oranges.
-The town of George hosts a Strawberry festival every October with live music, food and family entertainment.
+October means spring in South Africa which brings showstopping blankets of wildflowers across the country.
+Whether you're a nature photographer or someone who just appreciates stopping to smell the flowers, these impressive fields of blooms will be a treat for sore noses.
+The Namaqualand Flower Route is a 500 mi (800 km) stretch of arid desert that sees an incredible super-bloom of millions of flowers every year from August until early October, creating a vibrant explosion of color across the landscape.
+For something a little more edible, stop by one of the various fruit-picking farms for fresh cherries, strawberries, and naval oranges.
+The town of George hosts a Strawberry festival every October with live music, food, and family entertainment.

 Best for: baby animal sightings on a shoulder season safari

-November is full of shoulder season goodness before the summer starts.
+November is full of shoulder season goodness before summer kicks off.
 Wildlife viewing is still an option on game reserves, though the vegetation might be getting thicker from the rains.
-With temperatures rising, early morning and nighttime game drives will be enjoyable and you're unlikely to come across too many storms.
-November is also the birthing season for many animals, so if you're lucky you might see some adorable antelope, impala, wildebeest or blesbuck babies on game reserves – you'll be fawning over fawns!
+With temperatures rising, early morning and nighttime safari walks will be enjoyable and you're unlikely to come across too many storms.
+The summertime is also birthing season for many animals, so if you're lucky you might see some adorable babies.
+Each November there is a boom of antelope, impala, wildebeest, and blesbuck births on game reserves so chances are you'll be fawning over fawns.

-Best for: warm weather, exciting festivals and city-hopping
+Best for: warm holidays, exciting festivals, and city-hopping

-Although the sunny South African summer is peak tourist season, December is a great month to see how vibrant the larger cities can be, especially if you're travelling from the Northern Hemisphere to escape the cold.
-Glittering Cape Town (the Mother City) not only offers dreamy views of Table Mountain, but a robust foodie scene with trendy cocktail bars, microbreweries, hundred-year-old pubs and food tours.
-You can find music festivals like AFROPUNK in Johannesburg and the Durban Street Food Festival in Durban.
-School holidays kick off in December, so be mindful that prices might be higher, and booking accommodation and tours ahead of time is a good idea.
+Although the sunny South African summer is peak tourist season, December is a great month to see how vibrant the larger cities can be, especially if you're traveling from the Northern Hemisphere in search of a warm holiday season.
+Glittering Cape Town (the Mother City) not only offers dreamy views of Table Mountain, but a robust food and beverage scene with trendy cocktail bars, microbreweries, hundred-year-old pubs, and food tours.
+Every December you can find music festivals like AFROPUNK in Johannesburg and the Durban Street Food Festival in Durban.
+School holidays kick off in December, so be mindful that prices might be higher, and booking accommodation and tours ahead of time is always a good idea.

 Our South Africa tours